pavel-kuznetsov-5x/pillbox/README.md

 # Pillbox
-Simple app which reminds you when to take your medicine.
+App which reminds you when to take your medicine.

 My first project back from 2014 (a bit refactored).